jai2004raj/Calculator/README.md

 The features of my calculator of arithmetic operations such as: addition, subtraction, multiplication, division and trigonometric operations functionality.

--> User-Friendly interface: The buttons are clearly well-placed labeled and for main usage.
+-> User-Friendly interface: The buttons are clearly well-placed labelled and for main usage.

 -> Error Handling: The calculator gracefully handles invalid inputs (e.g., division by zero or malformed expressions).